Article by Jerry Low

 Okay, okay.
 It probably sounds like I’m tearing iPage to pieces… so you might be a bit surprised that I’m still in the iPage corner for my budget hosting solution of choice.
 Why, you ask?

-For one, most of the problems that iPage has exist with most any budget hosting provider; they are not unique to iPage.
+For one, most of the problems that iPage has exist with most any budget or cheap hosting provider; they are not unique to iPage.
 That said, if those problems exist with any budget hosting service, why not go with the cheapest?
 There are other budget hosting providers who offer similar features and quality – but they cost 100 to 200% more!
 Beyond the cost, the instant account activation and user-friendly hosting environment are nice touches and easy for those new to the hosting world.

 The choice as to the right hosting provider for you is different for everyone – everyone has different needs and preferences.